 This can result in unused medications being available in medicine cabinets which can then be used by others for different purposes.
 In some cases, these medications can be what leads to addiction to opioids and possibly other illicit drugs.

 This has led to an overall rethinking of prescribing practices for pain resulting from dental procedures.
 Some dentists are prescribing over-the-counter pain medications and anti-inflammatory agents instead of opioids with results.
 These medications are certainly less dangerous.
-Taking steps to manage and educate patients about pain that occurs after dental procedures is important.
+Taking steps to manage and educate patients about the pain that occurs after dental procedures is important.

 In this instance, doing what has always been done may not be the way to go.
 It is important to think about what you are prescribing and why, and what makes sense in light of the current issues and problems.